 Deferred Inflows/Outflows of Resources - In addition to assets, the statement of net position and balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of fund balance or net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expenditure/expense) until then.
-For the Center, deferred outflows of resources are reported on the government-wide statement of net position for pension.
-The pension item is further explained in note 6.
+For the Center, deferred outflows of resources are reported on the government-wide statement of net position for pension and other post-employment benefits.
+The pension and other post-employment benefits items are further explained in notes 6 and 7.

 In addition to liabilities, the statement of net position and balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of fund balance or net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-For the Center, deferred inflows of resources are reported on the government-wide statement of net position for pension.
-The pension item is further explained in note 6.
+For the Center, deferred inflows of resources are reported on the government-wide statement of net position for pension and other post-employment benefits.
+The pension and other post-employment benefits items are further explained in notes 6 and 7.